HC: Criminal Division (Uganda)

 12 November 2015

-Court reversed acquittal, convicted respondent for uttering forged documents and fraudulently disposing trust property; corporate veil pierced.
+Appellate court convicted respondent for uttering forged company documents and fraudulent disposal of trust land, pierced corporate veil.

 12 November 2015